-8. The offeror's receiving agent must ensure that all purchases counted as valid meet the requirements set out in Note 7 to Rule 30.2.
+8. The offeror's receiving agent must ensure that all purchases counted as valid meet the requirements (subject to Note 8 to Rule 30.2) set out in Note 7 to Rule 30.2.

 DISCLAIMERS IN RECEIVING AGENTS' CERTIFICATES

 9. Certificates issued by the offeror's receiving agent should be unqualified, save for a disclaimer (if necessary) as to limitations on the responsibility of the receiving agent for the errors of third parties which are not evident from the documents available to the receiving agent.
 A disclaimer in the following form would normally be acceptable; any variation should be agreed specifically by the Executive in advance:-